A unified precision matrix estimation framework via sparse column-wise inverse operator under weak sparsity: Discussion

 For other Lasso-type methods such as the graphical Lasso and D-trace, they are not in a column-by-column form.
 Although they have been shown to be consistent under the $\ell_0$ sparsity condition, the extension to the $\ell_q$ sparsity is not trivial and our current technique can not be implemented directly.
+It is still of interest whether optimal rates can be established under the weak sparse case for the graphical Lasso and D-trace.
 Moreover, for other statistical problems such as the discriminant analysis problem, the misclassification rate measures the performance of the method and we can use our current technique to derive its error bounds under the general $\ell_q$ sparsity condition.
 Specifically, it is possible to show that some Lasso-type methods for the discriminant analysis such as \cite{fan2012road} or \cite{mai2012direct} are still applicable for the weak sparse case.
 We leave these problems for future works.